 The following seven guidelines offer general, practical suggestions about how to work with an unfamiliar handwriting style.
-While the examples given for each were chosen for the beginning researcher who is working with parish records, as this is where most Italian family history research will and should begin, they are equally applicable to any paleographic task.
+While the examples given for each were chosen for the beginning researcher who is working with parish records because this is where most Italian family history research will and should begin; however, they are equally applicable to any paleographic task.

 It is important to work carefully and slowly when beginning to read a new handwriting style, so as to develop a familiarity with the personal writing style of the priest or recorder, and the type of writing he is using.
 Also, notice any particular idiosyncrasies such as unique forms of particular letters, the use of certain abbreviations, or peculiar syntactical approaches.
 If at first one works slowly with the handwriting, soon his reading ability and speed will both increase dramatically.

 Repeated phrases, dates, and names of which you are already sure can help to familiarize you with a new handwriting style.
 For example, when working with baptismal records written in Italian, such phrases as "fu battezzato, da me, prete, figlio legittimo di," and "fu sepolto nel cimitero" can all help familiarize the researcher with a particular style.
 One can also identify, in surnames and given names that have already been encountered in other records, specific letter styles used by the writer.

 Dates are also a valuable source since the number of alternatives for a date is limited to 12 months and 31 numbers, as well as the numbers for the years, all of which can be compared with preceding or following entries.

 Generally, the text with which you are working can help you find the meaning of a difficult word or passage.
 The following three suggestions should aid you in using the surrounding text: